Loading color scheme

 FEKL Introduction

-FactEngine Knowledge Language (FEKL) is a controlled natural language that enables you to define Object-Role Models and Fact-Based Models.
+FactEngine Knowledge Language (FEKL) is a controlled natural language to define Fact-Based Models, enabling the Semantic View.

 There are many reasons why you may prefer to create a conceptual model using natural language rather than drawing diagrams.
 These include:

-3. Business Analysts can capture the Universe-of-Discourse, or the business domain knowledge, in natural language.
-I.e. Analysts have used FEKL as a tool to capture business requirements.
+4. Business Analysts can capture the Universe-of-Discourse, or the business domain knowledge, in natural language.
+I.e. Analysts use FEKL as a tool to capture business requirements.

 FEKL - Precedent Order of Model Element creation